-This section sets out the in-principle strategy for procurement of consultant and contractor services to deliver the CSET Phase 2 scheme.
+The section sets out the in-principle strategy for procurement of consultant and contractor services to deliver the C2C project.
 Consultant services extend to design and advisory services to GCP and contractor services include construction of the scheme.

 The highways industry uses a number of recognised procurement methods for delivering civil engineering and highway schemes.
 Each procurement method can be used for selecting a Service Provider.